DataDaneHQ/Coursera-TikTok-Capstone-Project/08_C4_Coming_Soon.md

 # Coming Soon!!

-In the upcoming stages of my learning journey through "The Power of Statistics" course, I will deepen my understanding of key statistical concepts essential for data analysis.
+As part of the Advanced Google Data Analytics Professional Certificate, I will deepen my understanding of key statistical concepts essential for data analysis in the upcoming stages of my learning journey through 'The Power of Statistics' course.

 Here's a brief overview of what I'm currently learning:

 * **Introduction to Statistics:** Mastering fundamental concepts like descriptive statistics, including measures of central tendency, dispersion, and position.